sankarprasanth7/pivotal-certification-practice/README.md

 list of all topics

 - What is dependency injection and what are the advantages ?
 [Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/tree/master/dependency-injection)
-- What is an interface and what are the advantages of making use of them in Java?
+- What is an interface and what are the advantages of making use of them in Java?.
+Why are they recommended for Spring beans?

-- Why are they recommended for Spring beans?
+  A particular advantage of using interface in Java is that it allows multiple inheritance.
+The full power of Interface is     utilized when dependency injection techniques is used to inject required implementation on run time.

 - What is meant by “application-context?
 - How are you going to create a new instance of an ApplicationContext?
 - Can you describe the lifecycle of a Spring Bean in an ApplicationContext?